Matador Volunteer

 If you go over and show them how beautiful they are after every shot, it will bring them into the experience and they won’t be as shy.
 This is the beauty of digital photography.

-Remember that many of the kids especially, may have only seen themselves in the reflection of water.
+Remember that many of the kids, especially, may have only seen themselves in the reflection of water.
 A high resolution digital photo can be pretty exciting!

-(Check here for more on travel photography and children.)
+(Read more about travel photography and children.)

 It shows them that you respect their space and you are grateful for their hospitality.
 It’s almost always a good rule of thumb to assume that the oldest guy in the group has the most authority, and is therefore the one to ask.

-6. Accept invites and eat up
+6. Accept invites and eat up.

 Curious brothers.
 Sierra Nevada, Colombia